cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.5.md

 ---
-title: "New Lab Infrastructure: Part 2"
+title: "New Lab Infrastructure: Part 1.5"
+description: In which Christian remembers that self-signed certificates are a bad idea, and gets Let's Encrypt working on a Samba 4 AD DC.
-date: 2019-11-30T18:58:18-05:00
+date: 2019-12-02T20:58:18-05:00
 draft: false
-tags: ["domain controller", "home lab", "samba"]
+tags: ["domain controller", "home lab", "samba", "letsencrypt"]
 ---

-This is part two of my effort to configure new lab infrastructure.
+This is part one-point-five of my effort to configure new lab infrastructure.
 It was written mainly for my own reference during the process and later, when I inevitably need to figure out WTF I did.
-This part focuses on getting my FreeNAS authenticating against my DC, and convincing the DC to mount home directories and other shares from the NAS when clients join.
+This part preceeds my attempt to get FreeNAS authenticating against the DC, because it turns out having trusted certs is a prerequisite for that.
+It's best when your infrastructure trusts itself.

 ## Securing Things

-Before I get started, I need to make sure that my infrastructure trusts itself.
 To get trusted certificates, we have to do some magic with certbot and letsencrypt to issue certs for the various services.
 Luckily, there's just one place to set up certificates for Samba.